Posita-lang/Posita-lang/docs/SYNTAX.md

 **Q: How do I use `poly` and `unbox` for first‑class polymorphism?**
 A: `poly(expr)` boxes a polymorphic expression (like a generic function) into a `Poly` value. `unbox(poly_value)` instantiates that polytype with fresh type variables, yielding a monomorphic function that can be applied.
 This allows passing generic functions as values and instantiating them at multiple types.
 See the "First‑Class Polymorphism" section for examples.

+**Q: Does Posita support GADTs?**
+A: Yes.
+Posita supports Generalized Algebraic Data Types (GADTs) where enum variants can carry type equality constraints using the `when` keyword.
+This enables type‑safe embedded DSLs and precise type refinement during pattern matching.
+See the "Generalized Algebraic Data Types" section for full details.

+**Q: How do GADTs interact with `with default`?**
+A: Currently, an enum containing any variant with a `when` constraint cannot have a `with default` clause.
+This is because a single default value cannot be valid for all possible instantiations.
+This restriction may be relaxed in the future for monomorphic instances.
+See the GADTs section for more.